Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: Tolerance to symmetry-breaking errors

 We start by investigating the QCNN with alternating $X$- and $Z$-error correcting layers for the `$ZXZ$' cluster state perturbed by incoherent $Z$ errors as the input state.
 We plot in Fig.~\ref{fig:alterz} the QCNN output as a function of the $Z$-error probability $p_Z$.
 We can see an alternating QCNN output after odd and even layers. $Z$ errors propagate through odd, $X$-error correcting layers and, as the system size is reduced by a factor of three, the density of $Z$ errors increases.
 This error concentration leads to the decrease of the QCNN output after odd layers, compare blue and red lines in Fig.~\ref{fig:alterz}.
 In contrast, even layers correct $Z$ errors leading to the decrease of their density and the increase in the QCNN output.
 We find that the QCNN can tolerate $Z$ errors for error probabilities $p_Z$ below a threshold $p_{\rm th} = 0.054$ as the error correction in even layers dominates over the error concentration in odd layers leading to a net increase of the QCNN output after every two layers, see blue lines in Fig.~\ref{fig:alterz}.
 On the other hand, $Z$ errors cannot be tolerated above the threshold since the error concentration dominates over the error correction leading to a net decrease of the QCNN output.
 See Appendix~\ref{app:err} for the derivation of the threshold error probability $p_{\rm th}$.
 This shows that implementing a $Z$-error correcting layer after each $X$-error correcting layer prevents the concentration of symmetry-breaking $Z$ errors below the threshold error probability.

 We now study the error tolerance of QCNNs with alternating layers for different ground states of the cluster-Ising Hamiltonian.
 We consider a depolarizing channel with $p_X=p_Y=p_Z$ describing the presence of $X$ errors, $Z$ errors and their simultaneous appearance $Y = iXZ$, representing a typical situation for NISQ devices.
-We plot in Fig.~\ref{fig:qcnn dep}a the QCNN output for different ground states as a function of $h_2/J_1$ and different depths $d$ of the QCNN.
-We can see that the QCNN tolerates the incoherent errors as the QCNN output converges to unity with the increasing depth $d$ in the SPT phase and it vanishes outside of the SPT phase.
+We plot in Fig.~\ref{fig:qcnn dep}a the QCNN output for different ground states as a function of $h_2/J_1$ and different depths $d$ of the QCNN, obtained using infinite MPS simulations.
+We can see that the QCNN tolerates the incoherent errors as the QCNN output converges to unity with the increasing depth $d$ in the SPT phase and it vanishes outside of the SPT phase \footnote{We will show in Sec.~\ref{sec:pb} that the error tolerance is limited close to phase boundaries as the threshold error probability decreases with diverging correlation lengths.}.

 The two types of layers in the QCNN play complementary roles.
 The $X$-error correcting layers implement renormalization-group flow with states belonging to the `$ZXZ$' phase flowing towards the `$ZXZ$' cluster state and states outside of the `$ZXZ$' phase diverging from it.
 The $X$-error correcting layers are thus crucial for recognizing the `$ZXZ$' phase.
 In contrast, the $Z$-error correcting layers reduce the density of error syndromes by removing syndromes due to symmetry-breaking errors.
 As a result, the $Z$-error correcting layers equip the QCNNs with the tolerance to symmetry-breaking errors, see Fig.~\ref{fig:qcnn dep}a.